fido9dido/MyProject/README.md

 Unreal Engine 5.4.0 - MassECS Sample

-This is MassECS Sample, It's not intended to be a complete game or to behave as one!
+This is MassECS Sample, to demonstrate how mass works and how to use MassECS with other systems like navigation and smart objects etc the functionalities are implemented with that in mind, It's not intended to be a game!

 Currently it has